Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

-We will see that the suggested, simple-minded, projection to classic tug-of-war is false for several simple graphs.
-Our principal results show nonetheless that the picture sketched above is correct for a certain class of graphs and payment functions, and we identify the stake function and explain how to play the game optimally in these cases (by characterizing the Nash equillibria).
-And in fact these results will be shown to hold not for stake-governed tug-of-war but for a leisurely variant thereof, in which each move in the game is cancelled by an independent event of probability $1-\e \in [0,1)$ whose occurrence is revealed to the players after stakes for the turn in question have been submitted.
+We will see that the suggested, simple-minded, projection to constant-bias tug-of-war is false for several simple graphs.
+Our principal results show nonetheless that the picture sketched above is correct for a certain class of graphs and payment functions, and we identify the stake function and explain how to play the game optimally in these cases (by characterizing the Nash equilibria).
+And in fact these results will be shown to hold not for allocated-budget stake-governed tug-of-war but for a leisurely variant thereof, in which each move in the game is cancelled by an independent event of probability $1-\e \in [0,1)$ whose occurrence is revealed to the players after stakes for the turn in question have been submitted.
 Our formula~(\ref{e.stake}) for the stake function is a ratio of a spatial derivative of $h(\lambda,v)$ and a multiple of a $\lambda$-derivative.
 This form reflects the competition between the desire to gain territorial advantage, which pushes for a high stake value via the numerator, and the need to keep money, which places downward pressure on the stake via the denominator.
-It is equally a competition between the short and the long term: spend now and push the counter as you wish; but pay for this tomorrow, with a depleted budget for later gameplay\footnote{Roughly comparable forces compete in the War of Attrition and Attack, a differential game in~\cite[Section~$5.4$]{Isaacs65}.}.
+It is equally a competition between the short and the long term: spend now and push the counter as you wish; but pay for this tomorrow, with a depleted budget for later gameplay.
 An alternative stake formula~(\ref{e.altstake}) will be proved in which the latter interpretation is manifest.
 A battle between space and money is waged in this two-person zero-sum game, which is fought over territory and mediated by the initial provision of limited finances.
-This interpretation perhaps offers a signpost to broad and attractive applications of stake-governed random-turn games.

-We turn next to specifying the stake-governed tug-of-war more carefully.
+We turn next to specifying allocated-budget stake-governed tug-of-war more carefully.
 This will permit us to state our main conclusions later in the introduction.